citp/privacy-policy-historical/w/wa/was/washingtonexaminer.com.md

-> *The following text is extracted and transformed from the washingtonexaminer.com privacy policy that was archived on 2012-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505033933id_/http%3A//washingtonexaminer.com/info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the washingtonexaminer.com privacy policy that was archived on 2012-09-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120927081629id_/http%3A//washingtonexaminer.com/info/privacy) for the most accurate reproduction.*

-# Privacy Policy | Washington Examiner
+#

 ### **SCOPE OF THIS PRIVACY POLICY**